Lyzza

+Lyzza, stylized as LYZZA, is a Brazilian artist, Music Producer and DJ.

+Background

-Lyzza, stylized as LYZZA, is a Brazilian artist and DJ based in the Netherlands.
-As a teenager she enrolled in a DJ workshop class by Jarreau Vandal, who encouraged her to keep pursuing music.
-She started as a Ballroom DJ in Amsterdam and eventually started touring around the club scene in Europe.
-As an electronic pop artist, she released three EPs and a mixtape and has been associated with the avant-pop genre as well as "post-PC Music".
+As a teenager she enrolled in a DJ workshop class at Amsterdam community-centre Studio Nowhere, which encouraged her to keep pursuing music.
+In 2016 she started as a Ball Culture DJ in Amsterdam and eventually started touring around the club scene in Europe.
+As an electronic pop artist, she released four EPs and a mixtape and has been associated with the avant-pop genre as well as "post-PC Music".

+Lyzza has cemented her presence in the avant-garde music world and her career has taken her across high-profile festivals such as Sonar, Melt!, Pukkelpop, Montreux Jazz Festival and Primavera Sound, the last performance resulting in Pitchfork recognising her as one of the “Best of Primavera Sound 2018.”
+Lyzza has produced music for Emel Mathlouthi and has made remixes for Linn Da Quebrada and American musician John Frusciante/ Trickfinger his experimental electronic label Evar Records.

 Lyzza has cited Nicki Minaj's Pink Friday: Roman Reloaded (2012) as an influence, explaining how "Roman Reloaded taught me you don’t have to censor yourself, there’s not that many rules to the artistic creation of music."
-Lyzza has stated that she found her Soundcloud community with Ariel Zetina, Jasmine Infiniti, LSDXOXO, among others.
+Lyzza has stated that she found her SoundCloud community with Ariel Zetina, Jasmine Infiniti, LSDXOXO, among others.